Creating User Journey Maps: A Guide

-User journey maps help you harness empathy to gain valuable insights about your customers and product.

-One of the skills you’ll leverage as a UI/UX designer is the ability to empathise with the people using the products you design.
+One of the biggest skills you’ll leverage as a UI/UX designer is your ability to empathize with the people using the products you design.
 Creating user journey maps can help you harness that empathy and transform it into valuable insights about your customers and product.
-Take a closer look at what a user journey map is and why it’s an important tool in the UX designer’s toolbox.
+Let’s take a closer look at what a user journey map is and why it’s an important tool in the UX designer’s toolbox.

-A user journey map gives a visual representation of a customer’s experience.
-This visualisation might cover a customer’s entire relationship with a brand or focus on a specificselect experience they might have while interacting with an app or website.
-No matter the type, user journey maps serve as a useful tool for understanding user needs and pain points that willand ultimately optimising user experience (UX).

 The main job of a UX designer is to make products intuitive, functional, and enjoyable to use.
 By creating a user journey map, you’re thinking about a product from a potential customer’s point of view.
 This can help in several ways.

-User journey maps foster a user-centric mentality.
-You’ll focus on how a user might think and feel whilst using your product, as well as what goals they’re trying to achieve and what obstacles they might face along the way.

 User journey maps create a shared vision for your company.
-This visualisation can serve as a reference point for different team members and stakeholders throughout the product development process.
+This visualization can serve as a reference point for different team members and stakeholders throughout the product development process.

-User journey maps can uncover the limitations of your product.
-Taking the time to map out how users interact with your product (and how they feel doing so) may reveal design flaws or new opportunities you hadn’t considered.

-Journey maps can be as unique and creative as the products you’re designing.
-Whilst there’s not one boilerplate template for a user journey, you will find a few main types of these maps.

-A sales journey map follows the buyer’s journey through its typical stages: awareness, consideration, and decision.
-To maximise sales, marketing teams can use these maps to evaluate how customers interact with a brand across multiple communication channels.

-A customer experience journey map offers a high-level view of a customer-brand relationship across time.
-A current-state customer journey map focuses on current customer interactions and how they can be improved.
-Future-state customer journey maps can drive innovation by imagining new customer experiences.

-As you map out user journeys, you’ll likely find ways to customise your maps to your particular company, product, and customer base.
-Search for user maps on the internet, and you’ll find various creative examples.
+As you begin to map out user journeys, you’ll likely find ways to customize your maps to your particular company, product, and customer base.
+Search for user maps on the web, and you’ll find a range of creative examples.
 But take a closer look, and you’ll find that many of these maps have a few elements in common.

 Persona: What segment of users are you trying to understand (current or target)?